-Change requested by: Philip Watson

-I can confirm that student representatives have been consulted about this change

-I can confirm that colleagues impacted by this change have been consulted

-I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report

-Pile J. Wet

-Signature: Date : 13/01/2020

-Name of Head of Department: Rob Graham I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department

-Signature: Date: 13/1/2020
+I can confirm that colleagues impac ntatives have been consulted about this change cted by this change have been consulted e consultations, which will be summarized within the Programme Ply J. Wei Signature: Date : 13/01/2020 Name of Head of Department: Rob Gra hham equire additional resources beyond the scope of those already present I confirm that this change does not re I confirm that this change does not re or planned for by the department equire additional resources beyond the scope of those already present I confirm that this change does not re or planned for by the department Signature: equire additional resources beyond the scope of those already present Date: 13/1/2020

-Approval Committee and Date: CVC 2020 01 13

-Change approved with effect from: 1 September 2020

-Resulting new version number: 4.3 (intakes 2020+)

-Version 4.0

-Rationale: After the successful application for University Title, amendments were required to all specifications.

-Material Alteration: Yes and Course Information Sheet amended appropriately: Not required

-Outline Change Details: 1.
+Version 4.0 Rationale: After the successful application for University Title, amendments were required to all specifications.
+Material Alteration: Yes and Course Information Sheet amended appropriately: Not required Outline Change Details: 1.
 Part 1: Basic Data requires the Awarding Body to be amended from Hartpury College to Hartpury University.
 2. Award Titles amended to replace (SW) with (IP) 4.
 Subject Benchmark Statements updated where required.

-Change requested by: Academic Registrar

-CVC approval date: 31 August 2018
+Change requested by: Academic Registrar CVC approval date: 31 August 2018

-Change approved with effect from: 01 September 2018

-New version number: V4.0
+Change approved with effect from: 01 September 2018 New version number: V4.0